The Rip Off Review of Western Culture: #1 (June/July 1972)

 The first issue was 84 pages, and contained very few ads.
-The editorial staff with Bruce Jackson a photographer from New York had determined to keep the total production of the magazine in house for absolute control of quality and costs.
+The editorial staff, along with Bruce Jackson, a photographer from New York, had determined to keep the total production of the magazine in house for absolute control of quality and costs.
 The cover for the first issue, features Dave Sheridan, taken by photographer Michael Heinichen.
 It was the most difficult cover to print, which required large areas of solid black ink.
 J. David Moriaty had worked hard with the staff to save this difficult run.
 After many long days, he managed to print the covers without too many defects to the magazine.
 This saved the first issue, due to the lack of money Rip Off Press had in their budget.

 The artist Monjett Graham originally from Nebraska, wrote a regular column on culture for The Sun Reporter, an African-American newspaper, located in San Francisco.
 This was about the time he was approached by the Rip Off Review of Western Culture staff and asked if he would contribute to the magazine.
 Graham contributed two pieces of artwork to the first issue.
 The first one, called Urban Mood, appears on page 15.
 This piece was created with woodcuts and pencil.
 The second piece, Occupation, is woodcuts only, and features a soldier with a helmet.